-There are several ways a person can help manage sciatic nerve pain at night, including adjusting sleep positions and trying pain relief remedies before bed.
+There are several ways a person can help manage sciatica at night, including adjusting sleep positions and trying pain relief remedies before bed.

 Sciatic nerve pain typically starts in the lower back or buttocks and radiates to the back of the thigh and legs or feet.
 When it occurs at night, it can affect a person’s sleep quality and duration.